-Position: Associate Professor (band activities); Chair of Music Education
+Position: Professor (band activities); Chair of Music Education

 Address: 1041 Moore Musical Arts Center